Programming641/computer_vision_algorithm3/README.md

 warning!
+Make sure to use the small picture! about 50 x 50

 This requres a very heavy processing.
 It will take about 10 - 20 minutes to complete. the search algorithm for figuring out if current pixel is already in other pixel's shape needs work.